Edward

 displacement type driven by expansion of a compressible working

-an inlet port of the motor into a first expansion stage, said
+through an inlet port of the motor into a first expansion stage,

-motor having at least one additional expansion stage between said
+said motor having at least one additional expansion stage

-first expansion stage and an outlet port of the motor spaced from
+between said first expansion stage and an outlet port of the

-said inlet port, the improvements comprising a bleed passage from
+motor spaced from said inlet port, the improvements comprising a

-including means for automatically controlling the amount of
+said bleed passage including means for automatically controlling

-working fluid supplied therethrough such that during periods of
+the amount of working fluid supplied therethrough such that

-low speed and/or high load the expansion ratio is reduced by
+during periods of low speed and/or high load the expansion ratio

-increasing the amount of working fluid admitted to the motor.
+is reduced by increasing the amount of working fluid admitted to

-passage said valve being influenced by the load on the motor.
+bleed passage said valve being influenced by the load on the

 The bleed passage may be restricted and said restriction may be

-which effects of later cut-off are obtained upon increase in load.
+by which effects of later cut-off are obtained upon increase in

-of the working fluid may take place at several succeeding stages
+introduction of the working fluid may take place at several

 A practical embodiment of the invention now to be described is a